How might we connect international graduate students with the support resources available at the University of Alberta?

 "How might we develop a digital solution connecting international graduate students with support resources at the University of Alberta?"

-02 Uncovering user’s mental models
+02 Identify user mental models

 Card Sorting Exercise